 Guns N’ Roses’ 20 Most Historic Concerts

-Guns N’ Roses have played hundreds of shows over their three-decade long career, and we’ve selected the 20 performances that best capture the excitement, majesty and chaos they’ve brought into the rock world over that time.
+Guns N' Roses have played hundreds of shows more than their three-decade-long career, and we've selected the 20 performances that best capture the excitement, majesty and chaos they've brought into the rock world over that time.

 Oddly enough, this list is bookended by two shows at the same venue.
 On April 1, 2016, the band celebrated the return of founding members Slash and Duff McKagan to their lineup at the Troubadour in West Hollywood, which is where the duo first joined forces with Axl Rose, Izzy Stradlin and Steven Adler on June 6, 1985.

 The remaining appearances on this list can be used to trace pretty much the entire history of Guns N' Roses, charting the fast rise and long reign as one of the world's most popular and controversial groups.
 Along the way you'll encounter numerous lineup changes, feuds, controversies and far more than their fair share of riots and property damage.